Is Vegan Gluten Free? What You Need to Know From a Dietitian

 A vegan diet is one that does not include any animal products.
 This means the diet is devoid of meat, fish, dairy, eggs, honey, food coloring from insects, and any foods derived from these categories.

-Additionally, many ethical vegans avoid ingredients that have been tested repeatedly on animals (such as some artificial food colorings) but are not from animals.
+Additionally, many ethical vegans avoid ingredients that have been tested repeatedly on animals but are not from animals.
+One example is certain artificial food colorings(1).

 That leaves vegans with the choice to consume plenty of plant based foods including: